sevenecks/moo-package-manager/README.md

 > Note: `@corify` adds a new property to `$sysobj` (`#0` on most systems).
 If you don't have this verb for some reason you can just `@prop $sysobj.mpm newObj#`

-> Note: If you have an issue copying the MOO Package Manager User Code because `me` is not defined, just change all references to `me` to the object# of your player bit (yourself).
+> Note: If you have an issue copying the MOO Package Manager Wizard Verbs because `me` is not defined, just change all references to `me` to the object# of your player bit (yourself).

 > Note: If you have trouble creating a property with [] (map) then create it with any value and then evaluate `;$memory_waif.:data = []`